fscorrupt/Posterizarr/README.md

     - `SkipTBA` : Set to `true` to skip TitleCard creation if the Titletext is `TBA`.
     - `SkipJapTitle` : Set to `true` to skip TitleCard creation if the Titletext is `Jap or Chinese`.
     - `AssetCleanup` : Set to `true` to cleanup Assets that are no longer in Plex.
-    - `AutoUpdateIM` : Set to `true` to AutoUpdate Imagemagick Portable Version (Does not work with Docker/Unraid).

         ```diff
         - !!
 IMPORTANT !! -